 In California, contractors must carry a contractor license bond.
 California’s Contractors State License Board (CSLB) regulates over 285,000 contractors each year and receives around 4,000 new or revised applications every month.
 They also receive notices of unlicensed contractors – a crime that may result in fines and a prison sentence – amounting to 20,000 complaints annually.
 (Learn more in California’s state code.)

 Contractor license bonds hold contractors accountable in multiple ways.
 A California contractor license bond benefits the customer and the public who may be harmed or financially impacted by illegal construction practices or other license law violations.
 The bond also helps protect employees by ensuring their wages are paid.

 Learn more about how contractor license bonds work in our complete guide.

 California Contractor License Bond Requirements

 You may need a surety bond to operate your business in California.
-The California contractor license bond sets a $15,000 aggregate limit, provides a standard 30-day cancellation provision, and doesn’t contain any forfeiture clause.
+The California contractor license bond sets a $25,000 aggregate limit (as of January 1, 2023), provides a standard 30-day cancellation provision, and doesn’t contain any forfeiture clause.

 Frequently Asked Questions

 Contractor license bonds are contracts between three parties: 1) the State of California, 2) the surety company, and 3) the contractor.
 The agreement guarantees the contractor will uphold the Contractors License Law (B&P Code Section 7000), or action may be taken against their license.
 A customer, supplier, or employee may file a complaint with the surety company.